404-amine/Wireless-TCP-Chat/README.md

 - **Server**: Listens for incoming client connections and displays received messages.
-- **Client**: Connects to the server and sends messages.
+- **Client**: Connects to the server and sends messages. currently working on implementing End-to-End Encryption (E2EE) for more security
 ## Requirements

 - GCC compiler (or any C compiler that supports POSIX sockets)